 - administer grants, loans, subsidies etc. for activities

 - engage with the Aboriginal community in relation to the delivery of local land services.

 Partnerships with the four coastal LLS Boards improve the synergies between land management and marine estate management across the NSW coast.

-There are 11 Local Land Services (LLS) regions in NSW.
+There are 11 LLS regions in NSW.